echo2echo/Count-Lines-of-Code/README.md

 	$ chmod 755 count_lines_of_code.pl

-For script usage type...
+For script usage type the followin without arguments.
-	$i ./count_lines_of_code.pl
+..
-without any arguments
+	$ ./count_lines_of_code.pl

 For example, to count lines of all the Perl files in a directory and each subdirectory:

 	$ ./count_lines_of_code.pl --type=Perl